twilio/twilio-python/docs/usage/phone-numbers.rst

 --------------------------------

 Finding numbers to buy couldn't be easier.
-We first search for a number in area code 530.
+The example below searches for a number with US area code '530'.
 Once we find one, we'll purchase it for our account.

 .. code-block:: python